michal-h21/make4ht/README.md

 map

-:  hash table where keys contain patterns that match filenames and values contain destination directory for the matched files.
+:  a hash table where keys contain patterns that match filenames and values contain destination directory for the matched files.
 The destination directories are relative to the `site_root` (it is possible to use `..` to switch to a parent directory).

 file\_pattern

-:  pattern used for filename generation.
+:  a pattern used for filename generation.
 It is possible to use string templates and format strings for `os.date` function.
-Default value of `%Y-%m-%d-${input}` creates names in the form of `YYYY-MM-DD-file_name`.
+The default pattern `%Y-%m-%d-${input}` creates names in the form of `YYYY-MM-DD-file_name`.

 header